john-science/mazelib/docs/API.md

  * solver: algorithm used to solve the maze
  * solutions: list of solution paths to the maze

-Finally, an algorithm was selected to generate the maze, and it was run.
+Finally, an algorithm was selected to generate the maze.
 In this case, the `Prims` algorithm was used to generate a maze that was 27 rows tall and 34 rows wide.
+And the Prims algorithm was run.

 A complete listing of available maze-generating algorithms can be found [here](MAZE_GEN_ALGOS.md).